Immo (Lotharingian count): After 960

 Various historians believe that the faithful count Immo here is "crafty" Count Immo (without agreeing on his origins).

 In 968 Baerten believes it is the same count Immo again who appears in an important charter concerning the allodial lands of the Regnarids near Meerssen, granted by the widow of the late Duke Gilbert (d.
 939) to the Abbey of Saint-Remi.
 Count Emmon appears here as advocatus (Dierkens says advocatus of St Remy) and another important witness appears to be the man crafty count Immo tricked off the Chèvremont, Ansfried the elder.

 Vanderkindere speculated that Count Immo in his later years, after the death of Werner in 973, might have taken over a county in the Hesbaye area near his possession of Gelmen.
 He proposed that this would explain why one of the first count of Loon, several generations later, was also known as Emmo or Immo.

 Other possible records

 981 muster

 In 981 "Herman or Ammo" had to supply 60 armored riders to the Liège bishop for the up-coming Italian campaign.
-If this is read as describing two people, then it implies that these two men were responsible for mustering soldiers in the Liège region.
-Dierkens believes these two men had responsibility to actually bring the forces to the King and that this would not be crafty Immo.
+If this is read as describing two people, rather than a name and a nickname for example, then it implies that these two men were responsible for mustering soldiers in the Liège region.
+Dierkens believes these two men had responsibility to actually bring the forces to the King, but does not believe that this would be crafty Immo.
 As he and other historians note though, the same two names appear among the witnesses in the 963 Liège charter.